strohel/strohel.github.io/_posts/2017-10-12-backendisti-cz-speech.md

 ---
-title: "How to Count All Cars in the World Using Satellites and Google Cloud: My Speech at backendisti.cz"
+title: "How to Count All Cars in the World Using Satellites and Google Cloud: My Talk at backendisti.cz"
 tags:
 - SpaceKnow
 - Google Cloud Platform